-Modern Band is a music ensemble open to all students interested in learning to perform modern music in varying genres such as rock, folk, pop, country, rhythm & Description of guitar, bass, keyboard, drums, singing, ukulele, and song writing is included.
+Modern Band is a music ensemble open to all students interested in learning to perform modern music in varying genres such as rock, folk, pop, country, rhythm & plues, hip hop, and more.
+Basic instruction of guitar, bass, keyboard, drums, singing, ukulele, and song writing is included.
 No experience necessary.